 We are humbled by the support of individuals who share the Waterfall Trusts passion to help vulnerable women improve their lives.
 Thank you.

 Giving financially to their work and praying for the Waterfall Trust enables them to bring hope to women who often feel lost and hopeless.
-If you would like to help them bring hope to the women they work with then please Donate now
+If you would like to help them bring hope to the women they work with then please Donate now (this link has been removed as the Waterfall Trust is no longer operating)

 I have been very lucky in my life.
 My experience as an unaccompanied child refugee gave me the drive to prove that my life had been worth saving.
 My early experience of the ‘glass ceiling’ at work encouraged me to set up my own business which, thanks to my supportive husband, I did in 1962.
 While planning to start a family, I hit upon the brilliant idea of offering part-time employment to professional women with dependents and perforce developed new techniques to manage the business on this basis.
 The IT business, later known as Xansa and now part of the Sopra Steria Group, prospered and I became wealthy.